censusreporter/census-api/API.md

 ## Census Reporter API

 Think of the American Community Survey as a spreadshet with thousands of columns and hundreds of thousands of rows (geographies).
-At the intersection of each of these is a The goal of this API is to make it easy to access any chunk of that spreadsheet with simple HTTP calls and get the result as an easy-to-parse JSON object.
+At the intersection of each of these is an estimate.

+The goal of this API is to make it easy to access any chunk of that spreadsheet with simple HTTP calls and get the result as an easy-to-parse JSON object.

 To continue with the spreadsheet metaphor, the endpoints for this API can be roughly broken into 3 pieces: